 At Crane Medicine, our goal is to promote sound health and peace of mind.
-We do this by integrating world-class herbal medicines and acupuncture alongside the latest in scientific research.
+We do this by integrating world-class herbal medicines, Qigong, and acupuncture alongside the latest in scientific research.

 About the Founder

 David Lloyd, R.Ac, R.TCMP, is the author of several books on natural health & Taoism.
 David has been involved with Taoism and traditional martial arts for over 25 years; he has also maintained a busy Chinese medicine practice for over 15 years.
 He has been a member of the Canadian Society of Chinese Medicine & Acupuncture since 2003.
 David also helped regulate Chinese medicine in his home province of Ontario, Canada.

 David’s experiences with Taoism & Traditional Chinese Medicine (T.C.M.) came about in an unlikely way in North America.
 He began learning of Chinese philosophy and health practices through martial arts training.
 Before the modernization of many Asian countries martial art teachers were like scholar-warriors, they often functioned as town doctors as well as martial artists.
 Historically, you are hard-pressed to find a famous T.C.M.
 Doctor who wasn't a martial artist or vice versa.
 David started training when he was 12 years old, and at the time he only wanted to learn how to defend himself.
 However, he quickly learned that a true martial way had little to do with fighting.
 It’s difficult to explain what his early training was like because as much as his teacher was like a Mr. Miyagi of sorts, he was also a true slave driver.
 A lot of sweat and physical effort went into the way David understands T.C.M.
 Before he knew what he was into David was holding very difficult stances, doing unique push-ups, and finding inner calm with breathing techniques.